apache/iotdb/docs/Documentation/UserGuideV0.7.0/4-Deployment and Management.md

 #### Connect JMX

-Here we use Jconsole to connect with JMX.
+Here we use JConsole to connect with JMX.

-Start the Jconsole, establish a new JMX connection with the IoTDB Server (you can select the local process or input the IP and PORT for remote connection, the default operation port of the IoTDB JMX service is 31999).
-Fig 4.1 shows the connection GUI of jconsole.
+Start the JConsole, establish a new JMX connection with the IoTDB Server (you can select the local process or input the IP and PORT for remote connection, the default operation port of the IoTDB JMX service is 31999).
+Fig 4.1 shows the connection GUI of JConsole.

 <img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/13203019/51577195-f94d7500-1ef3-11e9-999a-b4f67055d80e.png">